Matt Baker: Early life

 Baker was born on 23 December 1977 at Easington in County Durham where his father ran a newsagent's shop, and his parents had a smallholding in the village.
 He has one sister and two half-sisters.

-Matt attended Easington Village School, then, when he was aged 10, his parents bought a farm west of Durham, which they moved into and renovated.
-From the age of 5, Baker was a keen dancer and began competing as a gymnast whilst at school.
-He continued his education at Belmont Comprehensive School in Durham and was a budding gymnast, but was forced to give up after being diagnosed with anaemia aged 14.
+Matt attended Easington Village School until age ten when his parents bought a farm west of Durham, which they moved into and renovated.
+From the age of five, Baker was a keen dancer and began competing as a gymnast whilst at school.
+He continued his education at Belmont Comprehensive School in Durham where he was a budding gymnast.
+After being diagnosed with anaemia at age 14, he was forced to give up gymnastics.
 He took A-levels in Drama, Biology and Sports Science at Durham Sixth Form Centre.
 Baker moved to Edinburgh to train as an actor at Queen Margaret University School of Drama.

 In the late 1990s, as a drama student at Queen Margaret University College, Baker worked as an entertainer, and with a 1970s comedy disco-dancing revival show called "Disco Inferno", which toured the north of England.